Table of Contents

 This example diagram also demonstrates the use of a striped volume set at the database tier.
 If your database is large and requires faster backups, you may consider using a set of striped volumes for data storage.

 If your cloud infrastructure supports multiple datacenters (or zones), it's recommended that you spread your system architecture across multiple datacenters to add another layer of redundancy and protection.
 Each datacenter in a cloud is designed to be an isolated segment inside the same geographical cloud.
 So if a power failure occurs in one datacenter, the other datacenters will be unaffected.
-For example, in AWS, each EC2 Region (cloud) may have multiple Availability Zones (datacenters).
+For example, within a cloud/region there may be several resource pools called availability zones and datacenters.
 The benefit of using multiple datacenters is to protect your entire site/application from being negatively affected by some type of network/power failure, lack of available resources, or service outtage that's specific to a particular datacenter.

 As a best practice you should always leverage multiple datacenters in your reference architecture if they are supported by the cloud infrastructure.
 In the other reference architecture diagrams below, it's also recommended that you use multiple datacenters even though it's not explicitly shown in the diagrams.